 The SMHS agrees to comply with the University Policy on Equal Employment Opportunity and Sexual Harassment.
 A copy of the policy is set forth in the Resident Manual.

 The SMHS will make reasonable efforts to notify the Resident Physician of any material changes in the Resident Manual.
 The GW SMHS’s current notice practice is to email changes to the Resident Manual to the University email address of Resident Physician maintained by the Office of Graduate Medical Education.
 It is the Resident Physician’s responsibility to monitor his or her University email account for information on any changes.
-The Resident Manual posted to the GME website and can be downloaded here.
+Download the Resident Manual posted to the GME website.